Caltech-IPAC/rapid/docs/source/pl/pl.rst

 the poles are approached.
 There is one circular tile capping each pole.
 For NSIDE=10, the tile size is approximately 4 degrees on a side.

-These tiles are much larger than the Roman WFI focal plane, and, therefore, the reference images are not constructed to have any overlap regions outside of the sky tile.
+The sky tiles are much larger than the Roman WFI focal plane, and, therefore, the reference images are not constructed to have any overlap regions outside of the sky tile.
+Since a given Roman exposure may overlap a tile boundary, difference-imaging for such an exposure will involve pertinent adjacent reference images.